• Menu

 Apron Restaurant and Bar Pullman Hotel Brisbane Airport

-The Pullman Hotel, 5 star luxury at the airport has 132 rooms, stunning interior design and a sleek swimming pool to unwind after a long flight.
+The Pullman Hotel, a 5-star luxury at the airport has 132 rooms, a stunning interior design and a sleek swimming pool to unwind after a long flight.
 You can enjoy a drink or dinner at the Apron Restaurant and Bar.

-Latest guest review: “The room was spacious very clean plenty of towls, easy access to internet, large bath room, will be happy to book another stay, I had a late flight to catch and staff allowed me to store my bags till I was ready to catch my flight”
+Latest guest review: “The room was spacious very clean plenty of towels, easy access to the internet, large bathroom, will be happy to book another stay, I had a late flight to catch and the staff allowed me to store my bags till I was ready to catch my flight”

 Brisbane CBD Hotel